-Traveling on Insight’s euro, not mine, I was “drafted” to experience what paying guests get for their money, and it’s quite a lot: five-star luxury hotels, fine dining, expert art-history local guides, arrival and departure transfers, all local transportation, baggage handling, surprising “signature” moments when you least expect them, and, most importantly, one sterling tour director-slash-storyteller, named Belinda, who kept our band of merry media on schedule and well-informed with her flawless narrative.
+Traveling on Insight’s euro, not mine, I was “drafted” to experience what paying guests get for their money, and it’s quite a lot: five-star luxury hotels, fine dining, expert art-history local guides, arrival and departure transfers, all local transportation, baggage handling, surprising “signature” moments when you least expect them, and, most importantly, one sterling tour director/concierge/storyteller, named Belinda, who kept the “band of merry media” on schedule and well-informed with her flawless narrative.

 A subsidiary of The Travel Corporation USA, Insight lived up to its billing of giving its guests a taste of what it’s like to travel in style around the Bel Paese.